 Visit the Nearby Town of Perth, Ontario

-While we only stopped in Perth for dinner, you could easily spend the day wandering around town.
+Perth, Ontario is one of the cutest small towns in the province.
+There are so many things to do in Perth on a day trip or weekend getaway.
 There’s a quaint downtown area lined with little shops for some retail therapy.
 The Perth Wildlife Reserve has a path around the marsh, ideal for hikers and birdwatchers alike.

 Lanark County is the Maple Syrup Capital of Ontario, and there’s a maple festival every April in Perth.
 Perth is also home to a craft brewery and distillery – Perth Brewery and Top Shelf Craft Distillers.

 As for dinner, there are a variety of restaurants offering cuisine ranging from pub fare to fine dining.
 We chose to eat at East Meets West, with a menu of Indian, Italian, and classic Canadian fare.
 With a local brew by Perth Brewery, I chose from the Indian and Sri Lankan side of the menu.

 I started with vegetable samosas, and my main course was the Sri Lankan Style Paruppu Curry (yellow lentil and potatoes simmered in herbs and spices, served with basmati rice and naan bread).
 Definitely go here and try the Indian / Sri Lankan cuisine as it’s perfectly spiced and full of flavour.

 Update: I’ve discovered that sadly, East Meets West has closed.
 The same owners have a restaurant in the nearby town of Smith’s Falls called Chuckles Jack that has a very similar menu.
 I recommend checking it out!
 This is a short distance from the Lanark Highlands, but worth the drive.